opencredit/Credly-Custom-Assertion/readme.txt

 Learn more about how Custom Assertion Location works:
 [Background on Custom Assertion Location](http://blog.credly.com/custom-assertion-location/ "Background on Custom Assertion Location")

-This plugin is made available by [Credly, LLC](https://credly.com/ "Credly web site").
+This plugin is made available by [LearningTimes, LLC](http://www.LearningTimes.com/ "LearningTimes web site").
 Here are some ways to stay connected and to see what else we are up to:

 * [BadgeOS.org](http://badgeos.org/ "BadgeOS web site") - Contact Us, Video Tutorials, Examples, News
 * [LearningTimes](http://www.learningtimes.com/ "LearningTimes web site") - Bringing people together through engaging online conferences, events and activities.